Wal-Mart executive who called sales "total disaster" has left

-(Reuters) - Jerry Murray, the mid-level Wal-Mart Stores Inc (WMT.N) executive who called the chain’s early February sales “a total disaster” in an email made public by Bloomberg, left the world’s largest retailer last week, Wal-Mart confirmed on Wednesday.
+April 10 (Reuters) - Jerry Murray, the mid-level Wal-Mart Stores Inc executive who called the chain’s early February sales “a total disaster” in an email made public by Bloomberg, left the world’s largest retailer last week, Wal-Mart confirmed on Wednesday.

 On Wednesday, Bloomberg reported that Murray had left the company on April 5.
 Wal-Mart told Reuters that it was Murray’s decision to leave and that his last day at Wal-Mart was Friday.
 A replacement has not yet been named.

-”In case you haven’t seen a sales report these days, February (month-to-date) sales are a total disaster,“ Murray, a Wal-Mart vice president who worked on finance in the U.S. logistics division, said in a February 12 email to other executives, Bloomberg reported on February 15. ”The worst start to a month I have seen in my (about) 7 years with the company.
+“In case you haven’t seen a sales report these days, February (month-to-date) sales are a total disaster,” Murray, a Wal-Mart vice president who worked on finance in the U.S. logistics division, said in a Feb.
+12 email to other executives, Bloomberg reported on Feb.
+15. “The worst start to a month I have seen in my (about) 7 years with the company.”

 Murray could not immediately be reached for comment on Wednesday.

 Murray had been a vice president and chief financial officer of logistics at Wal-Mart since 2011, according to a profile posted on LinkedIn.
-According to that profile, he joined Wal-Mart in 2006 after working at Honeywell (HON.N), General Motors (GM.N) and Coopers & Lybrand.
+According to that profile, he joined Wal-Mart in 2006 after working at Honeywell, General Motors and Coopers & Lybrand.